jameshnsears/xqa-documentation/README.md

 * Transactions not implemented.

 ## 6. Current Status
-The current stage of development is:
-* implementing materialised XQuery functionality.
-* addressing the known limitations as well as working through the [issues](https://github.com/jameshnsears/xqa-documentation/issues) in GitHub.
-* incorporating ELK fully.
+For current status refer to the [issue board](https://github.com/jameshnsears/xqa-documentation/projects/1) in GitHub.